With Dual Diagnosis Treatment

 Learn MoreCompass Health Crisis Intervention is a mental health center in Bellingham, Washington, located at 3645 East Mcleod Road, 98226 zip code.
 Compass Health Crisis Intervention provides outpatient treatment.
 More services available at Compass Health Crisis Intervention include suicide prevention services and family psychoeducation.

 Learn MoreSea Mar Behavioral Health Anacortes/sea Mar Community Health Centers is a mental health facility in Anacortes, WA, located at 1004 M Avenue, Suite 107, in the 98221 zip code.
 Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides outpatient treatment.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides cognitive behavioral therapy, dialectical behavior therapy and trauma therapy to adults, young adults and seniors 65 or older.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports people with traumatic brain injury, veterans and people requiring dual diagnosis treatment.
-Some other services available at Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers include illness management and recovery, court-ordered outpatient treatment and case management.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports veterans, patients with eating disorders and people with PTSD.
+Some other services available at Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers include illness management and recovery, case management and assertive community treatment.

 Learn MoreSunrise Services Inc Sedro Wooley is a mental health clinic in Sedro Woolley, WA, located at 10212 Collins Road, 98284 zip code area.
 Sunrise Services Inc Sedro Wooley provides telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Sedro Wooley offers trauma therapy, group therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Additional services offered at Sunrise Services Inc Sedro Wooley include housing services, education services and court-ordered outpatient treatment.
+Sunrise Services Inc Sedro Wooley offers psychotropic medication, group therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Additional services offered at Sunrise Services Inc Sedro Wooley include housing services, education services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.